Rodis-Infrastructure/Azalea-Archive/README.md

 ## moderation-bot
 This file serves as documentation for the Roblox Discord's moderation bot.
-Below are the available configuration options.

 ## Configuration
 For a full example of the configuration, you can view the [`example.toml`](config/guilds/example.toml) file in the repository